skx/gobasic/README.md

 ### Line Numbers

-Line numbers are _mostly_ optional, for examplethe following program is valid and correct:
+Line numbers are _mostly_ optional, for example the following program is valid and correct:

      10 READ a
      20 IF a = 999 THEN GOTO 100